smmckay/quex-mirror/doc/source/quex-syntax/patterns/re-context-free.rst

 code tables consider the standard :ref:`Unicode50`.
 Section :ref:`sec:ucs-properties` gives an overview over the Unicode property system.

 Two special expressions are due to the tradition of lex/flex.
 In Quex's terminology they are actually event handlers.
-They are still present in recognition of history and can only be used in the ``mode`` section:
+They are still present in the form of patterns in recognition of history and can only be used in the ``mode``
+section:

 .. describe:: <<EOF>>

     the incidence of an end-of-file (end of data-stream) it is a synonym for the incidence handler ``on_end_of_stream``.

 .. describe:: <<FAIL>>

     the incidence of failure, i.e. no single pattern matched.
 It is a synonym for ``on_failure``.

 The incidence handlers ``on_end_of_stream`` and ``on_failure`` are explained in section :ref:`sec:incidence-handlers`.